RazoraDE/DiscordReadyCheckBot/README.md

 **Commands:**

 **!Ready Start | !RC Start** - Starts a new ready check
-**!Ready Who | !RC Start** - Shows who is ready
+**!Ready Who | !RC Who** - Shows who is ready

 **Latest change:**
-• A ready check can now get called in multiple channels.
-• Added customized messages for state pick.
+• Fix: The bot now fetches old messages even after reconnecting so that reactions are recognized
+• Fix: User-Count after a react now works as it should be
+• Change: **!RC Who**-command only sends one message instead of three and is better formatted

 **Notes**
 • **!Ready Who** only works if the origin check is within the **latest 50 messages!**